Vermont Community Ice Rinks to Skate in Winter | Happy Vermont

 Vermont community ice rink

-Vermont community ice rinks can be found in every corner of the state, from Greensboro to Sharon to Peru.
+Vermont community ice rinks can be found in every corner of the state, from Underhill to Peru.

 Vermont community ice rinks offer an easy, affordable way to combat cabin fever and enjoy the outdoors.
-Here are seven public rinks, many of them run by volunteers, to visit this winter.
+Here are outdoor public rinks, many of them run by volunteers, to visit this winter.

-Rinks typically open in mid-to-late December, depending on the weather.
-Be sure to check the links below for specific opening dates and information.
+Rinks typically are typically open by early January, depending on the weather.
+Be sure to check the links below for hours and updates.

 ice skates